divineBayuo/alx-low_level_programming/README.md

 <<<<<<< HEAD
 This readme is for the alx low level programming repository.
 =======
-This dir is about recursions in C programming.
+This readme is for the alx low level programming repository.
 >>>>>>> 915ef7e (Create files)